AIML-IfI/uccs-facerec-challenge/README.md

 This scoring initially reads gallery embeddings to establish enrollment, achieved by averaging 10 embeddings of the corresponding subject.
 Therefore, each subject is represented by an array with a shape of (1,512) in the enrollment.
 Following the enrollment, the script compares the embedding of each face in the probe images with those of 1000 subjects using cosine similarity.
-Finally, it writes each similarity score of every subject along with their detection results (confidence scores and bounding boxes) into a file.
+Finally, it writes each similarity score of every subject along with their detection results (confidence scores and bounding boxes (left, top, width, height)) into a file.

 > **Note that** If your intention is only to participate in the face detection task, calling this script is unnecessary.
 Creating a file similar to ``baseline_detection`` is sufficient.
 Further details can be found on the [Competition Website](https://www.ifi.uzh.ch/en/aiml/challenge.html) regarding the expected format of score files.